sunil-2000/llm-puzzle-interfacing/README.md

 ## interesting observations:
-- gpt-4-vision seemingly cannot play wordle; does not make connections between each row when making new guess <-- (better prompting?)
+- gpt-4-vision seemingly cannot play wordle; does not make connections between each row when making new guess <-- (better prompting?) <- need way to easily map char to token?

+todo:
+* stronger examples in prompts